 An Honest Second Opinion

-You’ve recently seen your dentist and you have been told some things about the health of your mouth and teeth.
-You’re not 100% sure that you fully understand what’s been said, or why certain treatment is needed.
+You’ve recently seen your Dentist and you have been told some things about the health of your mouth and teeth.
+You’re not 100 percent sure that you fully understand what’s been said, or why certain treatment is needed.
 Maybe you have some issues about trust or competence.
-Maybe you feel you need a fresh, honest, unbiased 2nd opinion.
+Perhaps you feel you need a fresh, honest, unbiased second opinion.
 What should you do?

 The Benefits of Getting a Second Opinion for Dental Work

 All Dentists have unique backgrounds because they were trained differently or because they have seen different sets of dental health problems in their practice.
 Multiple perspectives can help you make an informed decision about treatment that works best for you.